Something's Fishy: Carp, the misunderstood outsider

-Common carp are a species of minnow originally native to central Asia.
-Despite its eastern roots this species has made its home in non-native waters, earning a reputation as the third-most frequently introduced species worldwide.
+Common carp is a species of minnow originally native to central Asia.
+Despite its eastern roots, this species has made its home in non-native waters, earning a reputation as the third-most-frequently introduced species worldwide.

 A carp in a china shop

-Common carp spawn in shallow and muddy waters in spring and summer.
-During this period, carp will thrash their body around, causing destruction to wetlands and coastal habitats.
+Common carp spawns in shallow and muddy waters in spring and summer.
+During this period, carp will thrash its body around, causing destruction to wetlands and coastal habitats.

-Similar to common carp, koi (its domesticated counterpart) exists throughout waters in British Columbia and Alberta.
-Common carp are separate from the grouping of invasive Asian carp, which include black carp, grass carp, silver carp and bighead carp, which are at the doorstep of the Great Lakes.
+Similar to common carp, koi (its domesticated counterpart) exists throughout waters in BC and Alberta.
+Common carp is separate from the grouping of invasive Asian carp, which includes black carp, grass carp, silver carp and bighead carp, which are at the doorstep of the Great Lakes.

 Although both are considered non-native species, common carp’s story differs from that of Asian carp.
-Common carp were intentionally introduced to Canada more than 100 years ago, whereas Asian carp snuck their way into our waters without human intent.
+Common carp was intentionally introduced to Canada more than 100 years ago, whereas Asian carp snuck its way into our waters without human intent.

 Often confused with common carp are fish better known for swimming in bowls than in rivers: goldfish.
-These fish are often abandoned by their owners, who release them into ponds, lakes or creeks.
-Once in wild waters, they tend to gravitate to vegetated areas.
-Like common carp, they easily adapt to fluctuations in water temperature and quality.
+This fish is often abandoned by its owners, who release it into ponds, lakes or creeks.
+Once in wild waters, it tends to gravitate to vegetated areas.
+Like common carp, it easily adapts to fluctuations in water temperature and quality.

-Despite not competing well with some native fish, goldfish still pose a threat by consuming fish eggs and juvenile fish.
+Despite not competing well with some native fish, goldfish still poses a threat by consuming fish eggs and juvenile fish.
 Like carp, goldfish can also increase water turbidity.

 Two sides to every story